 Upon identifying a safeguarding concern, a referral should be made to the Designated Safeguarding Lead within 1 working day.

-The referral form is attached as Appendix 1.
+The referral form is on DASH under NBBC processes.

 Once this referral is received, the Designated Safeguarding Lead (in discussion with the referrer) will decide whether there is sufficient evidence to make a referral.